Questions / Contact

 How do I attach holds to my plywood wall?
 The most common method for use on a plywood climbing wall is to drill holes in the plywood everywhere you want to attach a hold, hammer in a t-nut from the back of the plywood and attach the hold with a bolt.
 See this short but instructive video.

 How do I attach holds to a concrete wall?
 I recommend using Hilti drop-in anchors.
 You will need to drill holes in the concrete everywhere you would like a hold then insert and set the anchors.
-Using this method you can use the bolts that you can purchase with our holds.
+Using this method you can use the bolts that you can purchase with your holds.
 Instructions on how to use these anchors are here.
 These anchors CANNOT be used in brick or block based structures.

 How do I attach holds to a brick/block wall?
 You can use masonry screws.
 Watch this video.

 Do you have plans for building a climbing wall?
 I do not have plans, but I do offer lots of useful information on building your own wall here.
-Adventure Developments is an Australian company that designs and builds climbing walls, flying foxes, ropes courses anywhere in Australia.

 Is the eight-ball included with my order?
 Anything other than climbing holds in pictures of sets or holds are for size reference only and will not be included with your order.